Usaamakhan/replit-twibbon/CODE_INCONSISTENCIES.md

 ## 📝 Notes

-**Last reviewed:** October 18, 2025
+**Last reviewed:** October 19, 2025

-**Frontend Note:**
-The backend API now supports reason parameters for admin actions.
-The frontend admin UI components will need to be updated to include dropdown selects for reason selection when taking actions (warn/ban/remove).

-📋Steps Needed
-Frontend UI Update Required:
-The admin UI components will need to be updated to include dropdown selects for reason selection.
-The backend API is ready and expects these parameters:

-Add reason dropdown to "Warn" action modal
-Add reason dropdown to "Ban/Remove" action modal Suggested reason options:

-Inappropriate content
-Spam
-Harassment
-Misinformation
-Copyright violation
-Other

 **Testing recommendations:**
 - Test IP-based rate limiting by submitting multiple reports from same IP
 - Test duplicate report prevention
+- Test admin reason selection modal appears when clicking "Warn" or "Ban/Remove"
+- Test that "Continue" button is disabled until a reason is selected
-- Test notification content includes selected reason and appeal deadline
+- Test notification content includes the admin-selected reason and appeal deadline
+- Test that warning and ban actions fail if reason is not provided
 - Review admin logs to confirm action tracking works

 **Future considerations:**